Damassine: Production

 In order to be called Damassine, the production of the spirit must adhere to the strict guidelines established for the AOP.
 To meet these standards, all of the ingredients, even the water for reduction, must originate within the designated Jurassic region.
 Furthermore, every aspect of production, including storage, must be carried out within the borders of the Canton of Jura.

 The process of turning the red damson plums into Damassine starts with the harvest.
 Under the AOP standards, the harvesting process requires that the plums be collected daily, by hand, only after they have naturally fallen from the trees.
 Picking the fruit, even shaking the tree, is absolutely prohibited.
+The fruits must be gathered after they have fallen naturally.
+For that it is recommended to place collection containers or nets beneath the tree canopy.
 An exception to the rule regarding daily collection of the fruit exists to allow the gathering of fruit every other day when weather conditions permit and also at the beginning and ending of the harvest season.
 The red damson harvest begins in mid-July and continues on until the end of September.

 Once the fruit is harvested, the barreling process must take place quickly or the delicate fruit will begin to spoil.
 All the harvested fruit must be barreled by the day after harvesting at the latest.
 Pitting or grinding of the fruit is also prohibited under AOC guidelines.
 Fermentation takes place within the barrels or sealed tanks without the addition of heat (or brewing).

 When the fermentation process is complete (no later than 31 December of the harvest year), the distillation process begins.
 During this period, the distiller will generally need to add water to the spirit to reduce it's alcohol content.
 This distilled or demineralised water must be from the protected region.
 The minimum alcohol percentage of Damassine is 40% and the alcohol content of commercially produced Damassine generally ranges from 40% to 48% alcohol by volume or 80° to 96° proof.

 After distillation, Damassine must be stored for no less than six months in sealed containers and can not be sold prior to 11 November, of the year after harvest (St. Martin's Day).
 The annual production of Damassine as of 2008 was between 10,000 and 12,000 bottles.
+Swiss agricultural reporting in 2022 described average annual output as about 10,000–12,000 litres of spirit.